Earn the NCCER Industrial Maintenance Mechanic Level One Certification with just 8 weeks of hands-on training. Classes begin Sept.10th.

 In addition to the technical skills earned, WRF participants receive training in “soft skills” to promote long-term employment success.
 Participants receive assistance with resume writing, interviewing, and work ethics.
 “The graduates of this program generally set themselves apart from the typical applicant pool for entry level jobs in our businesses,” said JR Griffin, president of Comfort Systems, USA and representative of Halifax County Chamber of Commerce’s Senior Executive Roundtable.
 “They come to the employers prepared with interview skills, resumes, proper attire, and a genuine desire to excel for the benefit of both the employer and the applicant.
 At my business, we have hired several people who have completed this program and they are off to a great start in their career,” Griffin continued.

-To register for an information session or to learn more about Work Ready Foundations contact program coordinator Deloris Jones at 434-572-5593 or email firstname.lastname@example.org.
+To learn more about Work Ready Foundations contact program coordinator Deloris Jones at 434-572-5593 or email firstname.lastname@example.org.